dheerajtp/cal-pal/README.md

   - Create a pull request to merge your changes into the main branch.

 **License**: This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+We would like to thank the open-source community and the developers of React Native for their valuable contributions.